 Luke 12:39-40 But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man comes at an hour when you think not.

-Recently, I've been studying the Jewish roots of many of Yeshua's (Jesus') parables, and I came across an interesting saying from a Jewish Rabbi that I believe has something to teach us.
+When studying the Jewish roots of many of Yeshua’s (Jesus’) parables, and I came across an interesting saying from a Jewish Rabbi that I believe has something to teach us.

 Rabbi Eliezer said, “Repent one day before your death.”
 His disciples asked him, “Does then one know what day he will die?”
 “Then all the more reason to repent today”, he replied, “lest he die tomorrow, and thus his whole life is spent in repentance.”